-I feel like we don’t have enough words for joy – I’m on a a bit of a mission to try and find more words for it because I think it is only understood as a kind of ‘out there full volume’ thing and actually I think that dishonours what it is – and it makes it unreachable.
+I feel like we don’t have enough words for joy – I’m on a a bit of a mission to try and find more words for it because I think it is only understood as a kind of ‘out there full volume’ thing.
+I actually think that dishonours what it is – and it makes it unreachable.

-C: …and sort of continual blessing in the background.
+C: …there isn’t a sort of continual blessing in the background.

-C: And do you – because you’re the one in charge in these sessions – are you modelling Sovereign in a way?
+C: And being the person in charge of these sessions, – are you modelling Sovereign in a way?

-M: In a similar way as a therapist I think I use a lot of Magician, to help the person get perspective and see and reframe things but I think probably the most important thing is that I’m modelling Sovereign.
-So I am bringing that to hold the whole session.
-And I’m accepting all the different parts that come out on the carpet.
-Trusting that they are there for a reason.
-Trusting that they are there for the good of that person and trying to find out what it is they want and why they are there and giving them my unconditional attention and care and positive regard.
+M: Yes, one of my roles is to model Sovereign for the client.
+I think all good therapists do this in some way.
+I also use a lot of Magician, to help the person get perspective and see and reframe things but I think probably the most important thing is that I’m modelling Sovereign.
+I am bringing that in to hold the whole session and I’m accepting all the different parts that come out on the carpet.
+I trust that they are there for a reason.
+I trust that they are there for the good of that person and I try to find out what it is they want and why they are there and I give them my unconditional attention and care and positive regard.

-C: Can you remember what your first experience of Sovereign was?
+C: Can you remember what your own first experience of Sovereign was?

-M: Apart from my very first piece of shadow work which was a Lover piece, a grief piece, for the next few years my memory is of there being a black coloured part of me on the carpet that was completely covered with black cloth like a mushroom and the group bringing some kind of Sovereign to support that part – I couldn’t do it myself.
+M: Well, apart from my very first piece of carpet work, which was a grief piece, the next six or seven pieces I did were all Sovereign work.
+For the next several years my memory is of there being a black coloured part of me on the carpet that was completely covered with a black cloth, I always remember thinking it looked like a mushroom.
+The group would always end up bringing some kind of Sovereign to support that part of me.
+I could never do it myself.
 I couldn’t – I just thought she was just …unspeakable…which is something that happens with trauma apparently – the verbal part of our brain gets completely shut down…

-C: …so having other grown up Sovereign brains online…
+C: …so you need to have other grown up Sovereign brains taking charge…

-M: So yes my memory is of ending up being held by people and having some sense of being loved and cared for but I remember very much not being able to bring it to myself for a long time…
+M: Yes.
+So my memory is of ending up being held by people and having some sense of being loved and cared for, which was very healing.
+But I remember very much not being able to bring it to myself for a long time…

 C: Was it something that you had to kind of grow from the ground up?
 Or is it something you think is innate in everyone and it’s just a question of accessing the Sovereign archetype?